CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/run-vm/run_cmaq_c6a.48xlarge.md

 An error occurred (UnsupportedOperation) when calling the StopInstances operation: You can't stop the Spot Instance 'i-041a702cc9f7f7b5d' because it is associated with a one-time Spot Instance request.
 You can only stop Spot Instances associated with persistent Spot Instance requests.

-Note sure how to do a persistent spot instance request .
+To Do: Investigate how to do a persistent spot instance request .

 ### Terminate Instance

 `aws ec2 terminate-instances --region=us-east-1 --instance-ids i-xxxx`